SmartHunts® - Best Boston Scavenger Hunts

 Sitting adjacent you’ll find the Boston Public Garden, the first American public botanical garden.
 Established 1837, it boasts monuments, fountains, a lagoon, Swan Boats and many unusual plants.

-Surrounding the Common you’ll find countless shops, restaurants and historical landmarks on your Boston scavenger hunt including the bar made famous by the TV show “Cheers”.
+Surrounding the Common you’ll find countless shops, restaurants and historical landmarks on your Boston scavenger hunt including the bar made famous by the TV show Cheers.
+Happy Hunting!

 Beacon Hill is a fascinating section of Boston, located in the center of the city, just north of Boston Common and the perfect area to visit on your SmartHunts’ Boston scavenger hunt.

-Whether it’s a walk on Acorn Street’s cobblestones with its gas lit street lamps and Federal-period rowhouses or a visit to the former Bull and Finch Pub, featured in the TV show Cheers or a trip down Charles Street past artisan shops, boutique restaurants and quaint cafes, there’s something for everyone.
+Whether it’s a walk on Acorn Street’s cobblestones with its gas lit streetlamps and Federal period rowhouses or a visit to the former Bull and Finch Pub, later renamed Cheers, or a trip down Charles Street past artisan shops, boutique restaurants and quaint cafes, there’s something for everyone.

-Don’t miss Granary Burial Ground, the most visited Boston cemetery, dating back to 1660 and whose “guests” include patriots Paul Revere, John Hancock, and Samuel Adams.
-And don’t miss these other historical landmarks: The William Hickling Prescott House and Gibson House Museum on Beacon Street, Sunflower Castle and Nichols House Museum on Mount Vernon Street, Harrison Gray Otis House Museum at the foot of Beacon Hill.
+Directly behind the Athenaeum you’ll find Granary Burial Ground, the most visited Boston cemetery, dating back to 1660 and whose “guests” include patriots Paul Revere, John Hancock, and Samuel Adams.

 Back Bay Boston is an excellent destination for a SmartHunts’ Boston scavenger hunt.

-The Charles River Esplanade to the north has breathtaking views of Cambridge, as does the Skywalk Observatory on the 52nd floor of the Prudential Center.
+The Charles River Esplanade to the north has breathtaking views of Cambridge & Boston, as does the Skywalk Observatory on the 52nd floor of the Prudential Center.

 The Romanesque style Trinity Church and the Gothic Revival style Old South Church on Boylston Street are not to be missed.